marxanweb/general/documentation/docs_user.md

 The source for these features can come from a range of different sources including local spatial data, global data providers or digitising them on the screen.
 One of the benefits of using Marxan Web is that any features that have been captured by the community can be shared between projects (if users have permissions).

 ### The features window
-The features window is used to show all of the features that are available on the Marxan Server that the user is currently connected to and it allows the user to manage those features.
+The features window is used to show all of the features that are available on the server that the user is currently connected to and it allows the user to manage those features.
 The list of features shows information on the name of the feature, a description and the date that it was created on.
 Features can be sorted either in ascending or descending order by clicking the column in the table.
 Hovering over the feature name will show the full unique system identifier for the feature and hovering over the description will show the full description if it cannot be read in the table.

 ### Managing features
 #### Creating new features
 All users can create new features using a number of different methods which are described below.
 In each case the process ends with the feature being uploaded to Mapbox so that it can be visualised in the map.
 For more information see [Uploading spatial data to Mapbox](#uploading-spatial-data-to-mapbox).

 ##### Importing existing features
-To upload existing spatial data from the local machine onto the Marxan Server as a new feature, click on the Import button.
+To upload existing spatial data from the local machine onto the server as a new feature, click on the Import button.
 This opens the Import wizard, which requires a zipped shapefile and the name and description of the new feature.
 If the feature with the name specified already exists, then an error message will be shown at the bottom of the screen and the feature name will have to be updated.
 The only prerequisite for importing an existing feature is that the feature must have the necessary projection information file present - for more information see [Requirements for importing spatial data](#requirements-for-importing-spatial-data).

 ##### Drawing features on screen